 Conclusion

-In this article, we proposed a two-part theoretical model by: (1) characterizing the knowledge structures of expert and novice teachers’ for processing events – classroom management scripts –and (2) describing the influence these scripts have on teachers’ situational awareness in the classroom.
-The model developed here begins to clarify how teachers organize their knowledge, perceive and interpret classroom events, and how experience mediates these aspects of teacher cognition.
-It suggests that focusing on goals of learning rather than behavior can alter the interpretations of events by exposing how teachers maintain withitness and how differing levels of experience informs teachers´ professional vision for classroom events.
+In this article, we proposed a two-part theoretical model by (1) characterizing the knowledge structures of expert and novice teachers’ for processing events—classroom management scripts—and (2) describing the influence these scripts have on teachers’ situational awareness in the classroom.
+The model developed here begins to clarify how teachers organize their knowledge and perceive and interpret classroom events, and how experience mediates these aspects of teacher cognition.
+It suggests that focusing on goals of learning rather than behavior can alter the interpretations of events by exposing how teachers maintain withitness and how differing levels of experience informs teachers’ professional vision for classroom events.

 As Hattie (2012) explains, “Learning is not always … easy; it requires over-learning at certain points, spiraling up and down the knowledge continuum, building a working relationship with others in grappling challenging tasks” (p.20).
 While there is no substitute for the practical knowledge that teachers develop through their own classroom experience, making teachers more attentive to general expert-novice patterns in the perception and interpretation of classroom events can help steer development of their classroom management expertise, either through teacher training or personal professional reflection.
 We are optimistic that the model presented here can contribute to the knowledge continuum supporting teachers and teacher educators as they grapple with the unceasing complexity of managing the classroom.

+Acknowledgments

 The authors gratefully acknowledge the insightful and attentive advice provided by Dr. Teitur Jónsson that contributed to significant improvements in the structure and clarity of the manuscript.

 Compliance with Ethical Standards